 - 1058020009 – 01L300041G – “DTE”

+All of these were used on the early Audi D2 A8 Quattro 4.2 V8 built through 02/1999.
 The internals of the early version have pretty much everything in common with the later version but the nuances are different enough that mixing parts (internal) or transmissions (as a whole) is not a good idea, according to one ZF guru (who probably would rather not be quoted here).

 One way to easily see you’re dealing with an early version is that there are three blue solenoids and five green solenoids at the back of the valve body.
 (I’m using the phrase “solenoid” loosely since some of these have a more complex function than just turning on or off.)